English Paper Piecing for Beginners

 The goal?
 Tiny, consistent stitches that are nearly invisible from the front.

 This is where that fine needle + fine thread combo really shines.
+You can see a demonstration of joining Hexie units in any of the video tutorials linked above–they all show that part of the process.

 And here’s the secret: Don’t stress about perfection.
 Your stitches will get better fast.